-Underactive thyroid means your thyroid gland isn’t producing enough thyroid hormone for your body’s needs.
-This slows down your body's metabolism, leading to symptoms such as extreme tiredness and weight gain.
+Underactive thyroid (hypothyroidism) means your thyroid gland isn’t producing enough thyroid hormones for your body’s needs.
+This slows down your metabolism, leading to symptoms such as feeling extremely tired and gaining weight.

-If you have underactive thyroid, it means your thyroid gland isn’t producing enough thyroid hormone.
+If you have underactive thyroid, it means your thyroid gland isn’t producing enough thyroid hormones.

 Your thyroid gland is in your neck, in front of your windpipe.
-Your thyroid gland releases hormones (chemical messengers) to control how quickly your body uses its energy stores and how sensitive your body is to other hormones.
+Your thyroid gland releases two main hormones (chemical messengers).
+These control how quickly your body uses its energy stores and how sensitive you are to other hormones.
+The two main hormones are known as thyroxine (T4) and triiodothyronine (T3).

-Underactive thyroid is more common in older people, and women are more likely to be affected than men.
+Underactive thyroid is more common in older people and women are more likely to be affected than men.
+Sometimes, it’s possible for children and babies to be affected too.

 Symptoms of underactive thyroid can include:

-These symptoms aren’t always caused by underactive thyroid but if you have them, see your GP.
+Remember, these symptoms aren’t always caused by an underactive thyroid.
+But if you have them, it’s best to see your GP.

-In women, underactive thyroid can interfere with your menstrual cycle, leading to heavy, irregular or prolonged periods.
-This may lead to anaemia and also affect your ability to ovulate, making it more difficult for you to get pregnant.
+If you’re a woman, an underactive thyroid can interfere with your menstrual cycle, causing heavy, irregular or prolonged periods.
+This may lead to anaemia and also affect your ability to ovulate, which can make it more difficult to get pregnant.

 In the UK, the two most common causes of underactive thyroid are as follows.